Yuvanshankar2/AWK-Interpreter/README.md

 4) Interpretation Phase
 5) Unit testing for each phase

-# How to get started
+# How to get started?

 1) Clone the repository
 2) Make two ```txt``` files.
 One of the files must contain sample data in the form of rows and columns such as the following: